+

 The Long Bay course is well-drained with a sandy base, so it is dry and fast.
 It’s also short – usually 2km for junior grades and 4km for the senior grades.
 This is the course to show off your wheels and your sprint finish.
 It’s also right on the beach – so why not make a day of it and go for a walk or an extended cool down jog or swim after your run!

-Grand Prix 4: Saturday 19 July 2025 – Barry Curtis Park (incorporating the Athletics Auckland Teams Championships and Cross Country Championships)
+Grand Prix 4: Saturday 18 July 2026 – Barry Curtis Park (incorporating the Athletics Auckland Cross Country Championships)

-Grand Prix 5: Saturday 16 August 2025 – Bruce Pulman (incorporating the Athletics Auckland Road Race Championships) (date and venue subject to change)
+Grand Prix 5: Sunday 16 August 2026 – Bruce Pulman (incorporating the Athletics Auckland Road Race Championships)

 The Grand Prix series finishes with the Auckland Road Championship.
 The venue for this year’s race is yet to be confirmed.
 Again, the Auckland Road Race titles are up for grabs.